Leob000/M1_internship_transformer_growth/brouillon2.typ

 with $gamma in RR_+$.

 $gamma$ is similar to the learning rate, and constrains $dif S$ to respect the first order approximation.

-#emoji.fire Then $gamma$ must always be small?
-How small?

 ---